-How to Increase Productivity for Distributed Teams
+How to Boost Team Productivity for Distributed Teams

 Stats show that companies with a distributed workforce are more productive than companies that only employ traditional onsite workers.
 In fact, 91% of remote workers claim they feel more productive when working from home or other non-office locations.
 However, companies with distributed teams shouldn’t take productivity for granted.
 Distractions at home, communication issues, poor time management, and accountability issues among other challenges can all affect how much each employee accomplishes in a workday.
 A highly productive distributed workforce doesn’t just happen on its own.
 It requires the use of the right tools and smart strategies to ensure everyone is contributing and actively working together as a team.